meiyichao/CharCet/README.md

 …   …
 │   │
 ```
 The directory structure has three files.
 These three files can be obtained by processing raw single-cell sequencing data using the cellRanger tool.
-Barcode contains cellular information; Features contain gene information; Matrix contains expression count information.
+Barcode contains cellular information; Features contain genes information; Matrix contains expression count information.

 The output_data_directory structure is as follows:
 ```